crate/crate/docs/config/session.rst

   ..
 NOTE::

      It is not always possible or efficient to use the ``HashJoin`` implementation.
-Having this setting enabled, will only add the option of considering it, it will not guaranty it.
-     See also the :ref:`available join algorithms
-     <available-join-algo>` for more insights on this topic.
+Having this setting enabled, will only add the option of considering it, it will not guarantee it.
+See also the :ref:`available join algorithms <available-join-algo>` for more insights on this topic.

 .. _conf-session-max_index_keys: